 Want to know what it takes to be an entrepreneur?
 Get started by reading the top 10 business skills for an entrepreneur to have!

 In 2020, the pandemic set off a wave of entrepreneurship.
 Many people laid off from their jobs decided they would rather pursue their business idea than depend any longer on a risky job market.
 Here’s the good news: you never needed to go to school to become an entrepreneur.
 Everything you need to learn can be learned in the field.

 Billionaire Sara Blakely once confirmed it was her experience as a salesperson that enabled her to lift her brand, Spanx, off the ground.
 Most people think about car salesmen and cringe when they think of sales.
 That’s a hard sell.
 A soft sell looks more like giving away a free skin tone guide along with a lip kit.
 In 2021, everyone will be fighting online for the attention of consumers.
+And, of course, what works well for one industry won’t necessarily generate the same success when used by another industry.
+Therefore, it’s important to make use of resources like sites online, such as this one for insurance sales, to learn how best to communicate with potential customers so that businesses are able to convert as many leads as possible.
 An entrepreneur needs to know the difference and cannot shy away from developing the skill of selling for their business to thrive.

 To be strategic, an entrepreneur needs to develop their perception of seeing trends and patterns.
 By seeing trends, they begin to see opportunities to broaden what they’re seeing.
 This creates opportunities for new revenue streams, products, and services.
 Strategic thinking will help you identify creative projects, the minimum viable product, and achieving proof of concept quickly and cheaply.